Buy Bitcoin with ANZ

 The easiest way to buy Bitcoin with ANZ is OSKO/PayID into an AUSTRAC registered exchange account.
 Start with step one below.

-Get the PayID and any reference details from the exchange deposit screen.
+5. Get the PayID or bank deposit details from the exchange

 8. Purchase Bitcoin